 I will go back to London 3 more times yet this year for further dermatology training.
 I love to post photos of my adventures, so be sure to follow Zi Zai Dermatology on Facebook and Instagram so you don’t miss any of them in the future!

-Tags: Chinese herbal medicine, Chinese medicine, continuing education, dermatology, london, TCM, traditional chinese medicine, travel
+Tags: Chinese herbal medicine, Chinese medicine, continuing education, dermatology, keep, london, TCM, traditional chinese medicine, travel

 Topics: Chinese Medicine, Miscellaneous

 Publish Date: May 12, 2015 *Articles may include updates since original publishing.